Four steps to a strong identity foundation with Azure Active Directory

 - Who was impacted during a security incident?

-Security logs and reports provide you with an electronic record of suspicious activities and help you detect patterns that may indicate attempted or successful external penetration of the network, and internal attacks.
+Security logs and reports provide you with an electronic record of activities and help you detect patterns that may indicate attempted or successful attacks.
 You can use auditing to monitor user activity, document regulatory compliance, do forensic analysis, and more.
 Alerts provide notifications of security events.

 Assign least privileged admin roles for operations

 As you think about your approach to operations, there are a couple levels of administration to consider.
-The first level places the burden of administration on your global administrator(s).
-Always using the global administrator role, might be appropriate for smaller companies.
-But for larger organizations with help desk personnel and administrators responsible for specific tasks, assigning the role of global administrator can be a security risk since it provides those individuals with the ability to manage tasks that are above and beyond what they should be capable of doing.
+The first level places the burden of administration on your Hybrid Identity Administrator(s).
+Always using the Hybrid Identity Administrator role, might be appropriate for smaller companies.
+But for larger organizations with help desk personnel and administrators responsible for specific tasks, assigning the role of Hybrid Identity Administrator can be a security risk since it provides those individuals with the ability to manage tasks that are beyond their capabilities.

 In this case, you should consider the next level of administration.
 Using Azure AD, you can designate end users as "limited administrators" who can manage tasks in less-privileged roles.
 For example, you might assign your help desk personnel the security reader role to provide them with the ability to manage security-related features with read-only access.
 Or perhaps it makes sense to assign the authentication administrator role to individuals to give them the ability to reset non-password credentials or read and configure Azure Service Health.